 Business Administration Major (BUA)

 The BUA department strives to prepare students to take their places in society and to thrive in whatever roles they choose.
-The successful student who completes the Business Administration major will:
+The successful student who completes the program will:

-- be able to analyze problems and formulate appropriate solutions using business concepts and/or models;
+- be able to analyze problems and demonstrate the ability to formulate appropriate solutions using business concepts and/or models;

 - be able to communicate description and analysis of business issues effectively;

-- demonstrate basic knowledge (vocabulary and core concepts) of the functional areas of business (accounting, economics, finance, management, and marketing)
+- demonstrate basic knowledge (vocabulary and core concepts) of the functional areas of business: accounting, economics, finance, management, and marketing.